javolara1/fuga-landing-ui/memory-bank/progress.md

   - About section with team mission and philosophy
   - Contact section with form and information
   - Footer with links and contact details
+- **User Profile System** with session-based navigation:
+  - User profile page at `/user` with personal and account information
+  - Session management with automatic user detection
+  - Conditional header navigation (shows "Profile" when logged in, "Login" when logged out)
+  - Redirect protection for authenticated users on login/register pages
+  - Automatic redirect to user profile after successful login
+  - Logout functionality with API integration
 - **i18n Support** for English and Spanish:
   - Automatic language detection from browser preferences
-  - Header, Hero, and Services components fully translated
+  - Header, Hero, Services, and User Profile components fully translated
   - Comprehensive translation files for both languages
 - **Responsive design** implemented across all components
 - **Black and white brand identity** consistently applied across all pages including authentication